 - Less expensive than metal piping

-Another myth about manufactured home plumbing is that homes do not have clean-outs.
-Site built homes and manufactured homes alike have clean-outs that are used to clear clogs.
+Site built homes and manufactured homes also both have clean-outs that are used to clear clogs.
 Plumbing code for manufactured homes requires a clean-out where a plumbing fixture turns enough times to create a 360-degree angle before getting to the main drain of the home.
-While the main clean-out is often outside the home and can be found in your yard by looking for a sewer cap, they can be located all over the home.
-Clayton builders typically place clean-outs below each vanity and sink and at the washer box connection behind the access panel.
+While the main clean-out is often outside the home and can be found in your yard by looking for a sewer cap, they can also be located all over the home.
+Clayton Built® homes typically have clean-outs below each vanity and sink and at the washer box connection behind the access panel.

 Clean-outs can be placed in different locations of each individual home depending on the layout and location of the bathrooms, laundry room and kitchen, but a clean-out will be installed above the floor in these areas and in the plumbing below the floor system for access.

 Most Clayton Built® homes have in-home, whole-house water shutoff valves.
 You will find shutoff valves for your piping throughout your manufactured home, and your main water supply shutoff valve will most likely be in your utility room.